phpredis/phpredis/README.markdown

 phpredis can also connect to a unix domain socket: `session.save_path = "unix:///var/run/redis/redis.sock?persistent=1&weight=1&database=0`.

 ### Session locking

+**Support**: Locking feature is currently only supported for Redis setup with single master instance (e.g. classic master/slave Sentinel environment).
+So locking may not work properly in RedisArray or RedisCluster environments.

 Following INI variables can be used to configure session locking:
 ~~~
 ; Should the locking be enabled?
 Defaults to: 0.